 Netherlands Beyond Amsterdam

 The Netherlands is a country where tradition and technology are entwined.
 Artistic works of art, centuries-old windmills, endless ocean of vibrant flower fields, and romantic candle-lit cafes coexist with modernist architecture, sophisticated design, and sensational nightlife.
 With a quarter of the land below sea level, as well as 20% reclaimed from the sea, the seemingly flat landscape of the Netherlands adorned with canals, windmills, polders, wooden houses, and drawbridges never fails to amaze your imagination.
-Being Dutch citizens ourselves, living in the Netherlands for the last 10 years, and having traveled to 100+ cities, towns, and villages, I can safely proclaim that we’ve seen this country more than many of our Dutch friends who were born and raised here.
+Being Dutch citizens ourselves living in the Netherlands since 2013, and having traveled to 100+ cities, towns, and villages, I can safely proclaim that we’ve seen this country more than many of our Dutch friends who were born and raised here.
 We’ve discovered many hidden treasures scattered across the 12 provinces of the Netherlands that are not featured in any travel brochures or websites and many of our Dutch friends aren’t even aware of them.

 And while it's well known that Amsterdam, the lively capital city filled with canals and coffee shops, is frequently the first (and, let's face it, sometimes the only) stop for tourists in the Netherlands, there are a plethora of other, less-visited locations throughout the nation that are equally as worthwhile.
 Travelers will be surprised by how diversified the Netherlands' landscapes are for such a small nation.
-It's time to dust off your favorite pair of Dutch clogs and venture outside of Amsterdam to some of the most enchanting places in the Netherlands as I take you along with me on a ride across the 36 best places to visit in this beautiful country beyond Amsterdam.
+It's time to dust off your favorite pair of Dutch clogs and venture outside of Amsterdam to some of the most enchanting places in the Netherlands as I take you along with me on a ride across the 37 best places to visit in this beautiful country beyond Amsterdam.
 Let the journey begin!

-36 Best Places to Visit in the Netherlands Beyond Amsterdam
+37 Best Places to Visit in the Netherlands Beyond Amsterdam

 Trip map created with Wanderlog, a trip planner on iOS and Android